heyrandhir/drfElevator/readme.md

 ## API Endpoints

   - [ ] /api/elevator/ - GET: Retrieves the current state of all elevators
+  - [ ] /api/request/ - GET: Retrieves all the requests in the system
   - [ ] /api/elevator/<int:pk>/ - GET: Retrieves the current state of a specific elevator
   - [ ] /api/elevator/request_elevator/ POST: Sends a request to schedule an elevator to the desired floor
-  - [ ] api/elevator/bulk_create_elevators/ POST : Creates N number of elevators in bulk
+  - [ ] /api/elevator/bulk_create_elevators/ POST : Creates N number of elevators in bulk
-  - [ ] api/elevator/<int:pk>/set_operational/<int:is_operational>/ POST : Updates the operational state of a specific elevator
+  - [ ] /api/elevator/<int:pk>/set_operational/<int:is_operational>/ POST : Updates the operational state of a specific elevator
-  - [ ] api/elevator/<int:pk>/set_door_status/<int:is_door_open>/ POST : Updates the door status of a specific elevator
+  - [ ] /api/elevator/<int:pk>/set_door_status/<int:is_door_open>/ POST : Updates the door status of a specific elevator
-  - [ ] api/elevator/<int:pk>/requests/ GET : Gets requests associated with a specific elevator
+  - [ ] /api/elevator/<int:pk>/requests/ GET : Gets requests associated with a specific elevator
-  - [ ] api/elevator/<int:pk>/get_direction/ GET : Gets the direction in which the specific elevator is moving
+  - [ ] /api/elevator/<int:pk>/get_direction/ GET : Gets the direction in which the specific elevator is moving
-  - [ ] api/schema/docs/ GET : Gets the API contracts Swagger documentation
+  - [ ] /api/schema/docs/ GET : Gets the API contracts Swagger documentation

 ## Acknowledgements